fredconex/OllamEye/README.md

 - Markdown with code blocks capability
 - Easy tagging for models that are vision enabled
 - 3 display modes (Collapsed, Minimal and Expanded)
+- @ on start of prompt to easily choose the model

 To-Do: